satpalsr/sdk/docs/server.player.md

 Players are automatically created when they connect and authenticate with the game server.
 This is all handled internally.

+<h2>Events</h2>

+This class is an EventRouter, and instances of it emit events with payloads listed under [PlayerEventPayloads](./server.playereventpayloads.md)

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `Player` class.

 ## Properties